IvKovalenko/Test-Repository/README.md

 # Test-Repository
 Just a test project to learn Github functions

-Here is new line to check to the commit function
+Here is 2nd new line to check github functions